fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>Kinesis</b> <a href="https://digitalcloud.training/amazon-kinesis/">[1]</a><a href="https://aws.amazon.com/blogs/big-data/streaming-data-from-amazon-s3-to-amazon-kinesis-data-streams-using-aws-dms/">[2]</a><a href="https://aws.amazon.com/kinesis/data-streams/">[3]</a><a href="https://aws.amazon.com/kinesis/data-streams/faqs/">[4]</a>: it is a message broker for real-time. it is a kind of big data pathway connected to a AWS account.
 It ingest, process and anlyze rel-time streaming data. </p>
 <ul>
   <li>Amazon Kinesis Data Streams (KDS) <a href="https://digitalcloud.training/amazon-kinesis/">[1]</a> - For real-time for ingesting data.
+It can be used to continuously collect data.
 The developer is responsible for creating the consumer and scaling the stream.
 It does not automatically scale</li>
   <li>Data Firehose: data transfer tool to get information to S3, Redshift, Elasticsearh, or Splunk.
 Near real time (60s).
 It is plug and play with AWS architecture.
 It scale automatically</li>
   <li>Kinesis Data Analytics and SQL: Easy, no servers, cost (pay for resources consumed).
-Easiest way to process data going through Kinesis using SQL</li>
+Easiest way to process data going through Kinesis using SQL.
+It analyzes the data after it receives the data</li>
   <li>It is more use to Big Data, but in scenarios that is necessary real data, it is better than SQS.</li>
 </ul>